2 Hare Court | London Barristers Chambers - One of the UK's leading sets

 GMC v P [2024]

-Instructed to represent a doctor with serious mental health problems who was facing an interim suspension order.
+Instructed to represent a doctor with serious mental health problems facing an interim suspension order.

 GMC v S [2024]

-Ella was instructed by the MPTS to cross-examine a patient and her husband, who had been granted special measures, on behalf of a senior obstetrician.
+Instructed by the MPTS to cross-examine a patient and her husband, who had been granted special measures, on behalf of a senior obstetrician as part of his fitness to practice hearing.
+The case concerned poor care at the birth of an otherwise healthy baby, which resulted in life-changing medical conditions.

 NMC v P [2024]

-Defence of a clinical lead at an 85-bed care centre at a 4-week FtP hearing.
-The NMC sought a 12-month suspension order, but the Panel were persuaded to impose a one-year caution (the shortest length of time that a caution order can be imposed for).
+Defence of a clinical lead at an 85-bed care centre at a 4-week fitness to practise hearing.
+The hearing involved cross-examination of four CQC inspectors, the presentation of a detailed defence case and consideration as to complex areas of law.
+The NMC sought a 12-month suspension order, but the Panel was persuaded to impose a one-year caution (the shortest length of time that a caution order can be imposed for).

 UKCP v HH [2023]